VicentePerezSoloviev/EDAspy/README.md

 The EDA returns the best cost, the combination and the history of costs if wanted to be plotted.

+#### Time series transformations selection

+When working with large datasets in time series Machine Learning projects, it is common to use different time series transformations in order to improve the forecasting model.
+In this approach an EDA is used to find the optimum transformations of the time series.

+In the Notebooks directory there is a example.

 ## Getting started

 #### Prerequisites